 If your pet is still struggling to lose weight, there are a few underlying conditions to consider, including arthritis, heart disease and Cushing's Disease.

 Dogs with arthritis may struggle to walk for long periods, but getting them moving is essential.
 Hydrotherapy in particular is a great option.
 Cats can also get arthritis; in fact 85% of cats over 12 years of age will be suffering with it.
 I recommend talking to your vet about your options.

 Pets with heart disease may also struggle to exercise and lose weight because their hearts have to work much harder than normal.
 Short and often is the key to helping them exercise, and bear in mind that play often engages them when a walk might not.
 Just remember to be led by your pet – if they don't want to do any more, don't push them.

 Cushing's Disease is a common condition in older dogs that causes weight gain.
 One key indication is if your pet is drinking a lot more water than usual.
 Although rarer, hypothyroidism in dogs also causes weight gain and lethargy.

 Unfortunately for some dogs, there is also a genetic factor to obesity.
 Some breeds – including Labradors and Cavalier King Charles spaniels – are particularly prone to weight problems.
-Talk to your vet for advice if you're struggling – we're here to help.
+Ask your vet for advice if you're struggling.
+We're here to help.